Self-cleaning water bottle company LARQ raises a $10M Series A – TechCrunch

 LARQ’s value proposition is in its UV cap.
 As someone who’s carried around a lot of reusable water bottles since those heady Nalgene days in college, I’ve got some pretty good horror stories about the veritable forest of fungus that’s grown inside.
 Diligent washing can be particularly difficult with such a narrow receptacle.

 The company’s products have also garnered investment interest.
 Today the company announced a $10 million Series A lead by Seventure, with participation from DCM.
 The round follows an initial seed fund raised back in June of last year.
-LARQ’s also got a number of key shareholders, including Capricorn Investment Group, Heuristic Capital, IdeaFarm Ventures, Augment Ventures and Warriors power forward Draymond Green.
+LARQ’s also got a number of key shareholders, including Capricorn Investment Group, Heuristic Capital, Augment Ventures and Warriors power forward Draymond Green.
 The Series A bring the company’s funding to date up to $15.7 million.

 “At LARQ, we are ushering in a new era of hydration that is better for you and better for the planet,” CEO Justin Wang said in a statement offered to TechCrunch.
 “We use consumer-centric product design combined with cutting edge technology to make it easier to opt for the healthier and more sustainable choice anywhere and anytime.
 To realize this vision, LARQ needs to meet the consumer at every opportunity for hydration, from a bottle on-the-go, to the home tap, and everything in between.”